 Niacinamide serum took care of my large pores (it shrunk them), and maintained them that way, it also helped drastically reduced excess oiliness.
 This was my major problem, because I have an oily skin type which leads to eruption of acne-breakouts most times, due to clogged-pores.
 I never regrate the day I added niacinamide into my skincare routine.
 It’s indeed a God-sent.
 I call it, “the enemy to my oiliness“.
 You can read my in-depth review about it here.

 Lactic acid on the other hand tackled texture irregularities (small bumps, tiny acnes), smoothened and brightened my skin.
-During the time of using lactic acid serum solo, I experienced flakiness due to mild exfoliation which shed away dead skin cells for a brighter and fresher one underneath, which in turn improved my skin luminosity.
+During the time of using lactic acid serum solo, I experienced flakiness due to mild exfoliation which shed away dead skin cells for a brighter and fresher skin underneath, which in turn improved my skin luminosity.

 Combining these two products/ingredients wasn’t a bad idea and it’s one of the best decision I have made in my life, my skin is happy and healthy.
 You should give it a trial, I’m sure your skin will definitely thank you for it.